I have had lots of very positive comments about my Love Letters to Death # 1.

 Here are some of the most potent:

 - Life really is uncertain.
 One of your favourite writers / philosophers was Alan Watts:

 "the desire for security and the feeling of insecurity are the same thing.
 To hold your breath is to lose your breath.”

 I had spent a lot of my life hoping and praying that I wouldn't re-experience the pain of a parent dying.
-It took you dying for me to really get it - s**t happens and how I respond to the pain (or whatever) is what is important and where the growing is.
+It took you dying for me to really get it.
+S**t happens.
+What is importantand is how I respond to the pain (or whatever).
+That's where the growing is.

 - You gave me the opportunity to face into my darkest fears and insecurities - and survive.
 No, not just survive, thrive.

 - I have learnt that Love is stronger than death.

 - Everybody experiences grief differently.
 It's bulls**t that there is one way, a certain length of time to grieve and so on.
 Interestingly, the seventh anniversary of your death was the most potent for me.
 I cried for weeks around that time and felt such a sense of loss.
 Go figure!